Skip to main content

 Why Choose The Maritime Injury Law Firm for your Florida Offshore Injury

-When George Vourvoulias takes on a client, he wants to know what it was like to be there during their injury – what it felt like, what it sounded like, what it smelled like.
-He wants to know what was happening through their eyes.
+When we take on a client, we want to know what it was like to be there during their injury – what it felt like, what it sounded like, what it smelled like.
+We want to know what was happening through their eyes.

 When you hire The Maritime Injury Law Firm, we don’t just look at your current losses.
 We assess the future losses that you could sustain due to the long term effects of what you’re going through due to your injury and help to make sure you still get the money you would have earned had you not been injured on the job.